About us

 I started Trove as a hobby in 2014, while working with a real estate MNC.
 After 13 years of corporate life, I decided to quit my job in 2015 and focus entirely on Trove.
 It was a tough decision but I've never regretted it and have never looked back since.

 I'm passionate about design, even though have no design background, and love to get my hands dirty!
 Most of what you see on my store is the outcome of my talented artists' ability to bring my designs to life.
-My mind is like a sponge: always soaking up new ideas that I'm impatient to execute.
+I believe good design and craft go hand in hand - and my need to explore and experiment keep me excited about my journey in this sector

 I'm fortunate to have found partners - artists, suppliers and employees - who have supported me in my journey with Trove, and to have a family that's constantly egging me on.

 P.S.
 Besides coming up with new contemporary-traditional designs, I love travelling.
-And I love my furry friends even more.
+And have a special place in my heart for animals.

 The Team

-The Trove team has three other enthusiastic members who work to fulfil your orders.
+The Trove team has now four enthusiastic members .

 Madhulatha manages client communications, after-sales service, inventory management, billing & stockist relationships.
 If you send us an email, chances are she's the one who'll help you with your queries.
 She is self driven and task oriented.
 A true asset!
 Most of our clients now know Madhu to be the face of Trove